huttered40/critter/README.md

 `critter` provides three routines to the user: `critter::start()`, `critter::stop()`, and `critter::print(int size, double* data)`.
 The first two create the window within which all MPI routines are intercepted and tracked.
 The latter is optional and is provided to allow the user to include diagnostic data for the test, including information such as residual or raw performance.

+`critter` provies three variables to the user inside the `critter` namespace in `src/critter.h`.
+Along with a tag `critter::internal_tag` to prevent critter's internal MPI communication from conflicting with user communication, `critter_breakdown` specifies which, if any, critical path measurement is broken down into contributions from individual MPI routines.
+Note that this extra information comes at a cost of increased internal data transfer necessary to propogate critical path information. `critter::critter_breakdown_size` must match `critter::critter_breakdown.count()`.

 Depending on the machine, the user should run `python setup.py develop --user` to register the python library.
 We have provided a few sample instruction files under `experiments/` that should be modified for your needs.
 Each invocation of the instructions file will generate a test directory under both `Tests/` and `$SCRATCH/`, the latter of which should contain all relevant data.

 The user should build his/her program separately, and then inject the corresponding binary into `critter`'s `bin/` directory.
 All binary names should correspond to the `algorithm` class instance tag specified in the instructions file.